terrytwk/fart-chemberta-700k-augmented-smiles/README.md

 ## Prerequisites

-- Python 3.8+
-- Conda or Miniconda
+- Python 3.11 or 3.12 (recommended; Python 3.14+ may have compatibility issues with some packages)
 - Git (for cloning the repository)
 - Access to HuggingFace models (for downloading pre-trained models)